KnowageLabs/Knowage-Documentation/chapter_3/create_datamining/index.rst

          If you want to manipulate them you should first make a local copy and work on it.

-The script will have to produce as output one or more *pandas.Series* variables, and will store them inside the corresponding output placeholders.
+The script will have to produce as output one or more *pandas.Series* variables and will store them inside the corresponding output placeholders.
 The following is an example of function template.

 .. figure:: media/catalog_function_example_script.png